 Taste impairment means there is a problem with your sense of taste.
 Problems range from distorted taste to a complete loss of the sense of taste.
 A complete inability to taste is rare.

-The tongue can detect only sweet, salty, sour, and bitter tastes.
+The tongue can detect sweet, salty, sour, savory and bitter tastes.
 Much of what is perceived as "taste" is actually smell.
 People who have taste problems often have a smell disorder that can make it hard to identify a food's flavor.
 (Flavor is a combination of taste and smell.)

 The sensation of taste often decreases after age 60.
 Most often, salty and sweet tastes are lost first.
 Bitter and sour tastes last slightly longer.

 Follow your health care provider's instructions.
 This may include changes to your diet.
 For taste problems due to the common cold or flu, normal taste should return when the illness passes.
 If you smoke, stop smoking.

 Call your provider if your taste problems do not go away, or if abnormal tastes occur with other symptoms.

 The provider will perform a physical exam and ask questions, including:

 If the taste problem is due to allergies or sinusitis, you may get medicine to relieve a stuffy nose.
 If a medicine you are taking is to blame, your may need to change your dose or switch to a different drug.

 A CT scan or MRI scan may be done to look at the sinuses or the part of the brain that controls the sense of smell.

 Reviewed By: Alan Lipkin, MD, otolaryngologist, private practice, Denver, CO.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.